MSc in Leadership in Healthcare

 Individual and group tutorials

 You will have individual and group tutorials over the duration of this programme.
 These will take place during specified weeks, but the day and time of tutorials (including evenings and weekends) will be mutually agreed with groups/individuals.
-Tutorials will take place either online, by telephone or face-to-face
+Tutorials will take place either online or by telephone.

 Key information